wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

 ### Resource Groups

-   Before any resource can be provisioned, create  a resource group for it to be placed in -- for provisioning, monitoring, maintenance.
 Each resource must be in a resource group.
+So before provisioning any resource, create a resource group for it to be placed in -- for provisioning, monitoring, maintenance.

 ### From ASM to ARM